VenushanT/AI-Device-Recommendation-Platform-/README.md

 ## API Integration

-The platform integrates with the Deepseek API to provide intelligent device recommendations.
+The platform integrates with the Gemini API to provide intelligent device recommendations.
 The AI analyzes:

 - User requirements and preferences
 - Budget constraints